unoplatform/uno/doc/articles/getting-started/GettingStartedWithTests.md

 ---
 # How-To: Creating an application with tests using Uno.Extensions

-This tutorial will walk through how to create an Uno application with the `dotnet new` tool, which is already configured to use the Uno.Extensions.
+This tutorial will walk through how to create an Uno application with tests.

 > [!NOTE]
 > Make sure to setup your environment first by [following our instructions](xref:Uno.GetStarted.vs2022).